brucezztong/ZZTong-Prefabs/README.txt

 IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?

-I recommend both, but server side only should work for non-Admin players.
+I recommend installation on both, but server side only should largely work.

 As near as I have been able to determine, because POIs are rolled into the world distributed by the server, and all the modlet's additions to the game